openshift/hypershift/docs/content/how-to/openstack/create-openstack-cluster.md

 * The Management OCP cluster must be configured with OVNKubernetes as the default pod network CNI.
 * The OpenShift CLI (`oc`) or Kubernetes CLI (`kubectl`).
 * A valid [pull secret](https://console.redhat.com/openshift/install/platform-agnostic/user-provisioned) file for the `quay.io/openshift-release-dev` repository.
+* OpenStack Octavia is required to make Ingress working in dev-preview.

 ## Installing HyperShift Operator and cli tooling